openstack/charm-guide/doc/source/coding-guidelines.rst

 the code *much more quickly* than hunting through other code trying to understand what types of things might be sent to the function.

-In futher, types in docstrings will become part of the *linting* of the code (as part of PEP8) and so, good practice now, will help with more maintainable code in the future.
+In the future, types in docstrings will become part of the *linting* of the code (as part of PEP8).
+Good practice now will help with more maintainable code going forward.

 Comments are important to help the reader of the code understand what is being implemented, rather than just repeating what the code does.
 A good comment is